 - Making recommendations for guest speakers & industry experts from diverse groups/communities

 - Supporting your team’s understanding in culturally sensitive terminology, expression and interpretation

 Nottingham News Centre CIC is a leading Community Interest Company (i.e. social enterprise) founded in 2013 by executive director, Norma Jacqueline Gregory (MA, BA, PGCE, PG Cert.) in partnership with the board of directors, staff, volunteers and stakeholders.
 Nottingham News Centre is based in the East Midlands, UK but works with a global, International mindset to embrace new partnerships overseas and beyond the UK border to achieve collaborative, creative goals.

 Nottingham News Centre frequently works in partnerships, as successful co-creators, contracted alongside larger media organisations and heritage institutions within the UK and overseas.

 In partnership, we co-produce innovative heritage media content for both physical and online access and education.

-Our professional services also include: heritage project management, EDI consultancy, heritage/history tv broadcast programme development and production, content consultancy, project ideas development, publishing, contributor/contact/network sourcing, project research, script writing & editing, post-production and evaluation support.
+Our professional services include: heritage project management, EDI consultancy, heritage preservation, history related tv broadcasting and programme development, content consultancy, heritage project ideas development, publishing, contributor/contact/network sourcing, heritage project research, script writing & editing, post-production and evaluation support.
 Contact us today to find out how we can work in partnership to support your heritage /media project.